dgdekoning/myFAIR-iKnowIT/README.md

 5. A new page will open with the input and output files  and the analysis details.
 6. Click on any of the "Download" buttons to download that file.

+# <a name="store-history"></a> Store your history
+myFAIR will not upload your results to Owncloud or B2DROP when there was no workflow used.
+In order to send your results to Owncloud or B2DROP to make them searchable follow these steps:

+1. Select the history you want to send to Owncloud.
+2. Select the folder you want to store the results in.
+3. Click on the "Send history to Owncloud" button.
+4. A new page will appear telling you the results are stored and are now searchable in myFAIR.
+5. Follow the "See results" steps to view your results.

 # <a name="rerun-analysis"></a> Run the analysis again
 Follow these steps to run the analysis shown in the result page again: